Emilia Perez sets Golden Globe nominations record — even though critics hated it

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 Shortly after Emilia Pérez arrived on Netflix on November 13 — following a limited theatrical run — The Atlantic called it a “film impossible to have mild feelings about.”
-Well, the votes are in and the Hollywood Foreign Press Association loved it.
+Well, the votes are in and the Golden Globes loved it.

-Jacques Audiard’s Spanish-language musical about a transgender cartel leader (Karla Sofía Gascón) received a record 10 nods at the 2025 Golden Globe Awards nominations on Monday (December 9), making it the most nominated comedy or musical film in the awards show’s history.
+Jacques Audiard’s Spanish-language musical about a transgender cartel leader (Karla Sofía Gascón) received a record 10 nominations on Monday (December 9), making it the most nominated comedy or musical film in the awards show’s history.

 The film is up for Best Motion Picture – Musical or Comedy, Best Director for Audiard, Best Supporting Actress for Zoe Saldana and Selena Gomez, Best Actress for Karla Sofia Gascón, Screenplay, Original score and more.